Tom Bergeron Is Not Returning To ‘Dancing With The Stars’ After 15 Years As Host

 “Tom Bergeron will forever be part of the ‘Dancing with the Stars’ family.
 As we embark on a new creative direction, he departs the show with our sincerest thanks and gratitude for his trademark wit and charm that helped make this show a success.
 Erin will also not be returning, and we appreciate all that she brought to the ballroom.
 Fans have been rooting for her since she originally competed as a contestant back in 2010, and her signature sense of humor has become a hallmark of the show,” the network told the outlet in a statement.

 It is unknown why ABC made this decision or who will be replacing Bergeron and Andrews when the new season of the show gets underway.
-It is possible that the show will take on a different format due to the coronavirus, but nothing has been confirmed at this time.
+It is possible that the series will take on a different format due to the coronavirus, but nothing has been confirmed at this time.

 The news has come as quite a shock to fans who have watched Bergeron on all 28 seasons, from 2005 through 2020, spanning 15 years and nearly 450 episodes.